TZstatsADS/Fall2016-proj5-grp7/README.md

     3. Curvature
   In order to show roundtrips more clearly, we give curvature to our arrows.
 Each curve is made by splicing a number of polylines.
 ![screenshot](https://github.com/TZstatsADS/Fall2016-proj5-proj5-grp7-1/blob/master/figs/Screen%20Shot2.png)
+What we find interesting from this analysis is
+1: The population taking taxies tend to grow on summer night comparing to winter night.
+2: On specific time interval, we can see some flowing ouside in some places( for instance: 6 pm in time squares) and some    flowing inside ( weekend days afternoon in flushing)

 **Data visualizastion: network graph**:
   Though some zones have crazy pickup numbers, these rides actually within the zone itself and has poor connection with other business zones.
+What we focused on is actually the connection between zones and the interesting stories between these connections.
-  To explore the connection between the zones, we built a network
+  To explore the connection between the zones, we built a network graph to show the relations within these business zones.
+  The different colors show the six different boroughs and the the sizes of the nodes grow as the connection numbers enlarge.
+  Moreover, the nodes close to the center have heavier traffic connection with others.
 ![screenshot](https://github.com/TZstatsADS/Fall2016-proj5-proj5-grp7-1/blob/master/figs/Screen%20Shot%202016-12-07%20at%2012.38.27%20PM.png)

+From the network gragh we can see within each borough the cnnection is quite close and the highest density is Manhattan.